servicebinding/website/application-operator.md

 instance, it may assume that it can find volume information at `.spec.template.spec.volumes`.

-However, this assumption does not work with workloads of a different resource shape, such as a CronJob.
-To support these cases, you can use `ClusterWorkloadResourceMapping.servicebinding.io` resources to inform the ServiceBinding controller how it can project information into these resources.
+This assumption does not work with workloads of a different resource shape, such as a `CronJob`.
+To support these cases, you can use a `ClusterWorkloadResourceMapping.servicebinding.io` resource to inform the `ServiceBinding` controller how it can project information into these resources.

 ## Resource Schema